 But Hemenway, too, is rethinking his estimate.
 If declining crime was the only change, he said, it would be reasonable to expect a parallel decrease in the number of times Americans use guns to defend themselves.

 "You certainly have less opportunities to use a gun in self-defense appropriately," he said.
-"The problem is, over long periods of time, so many other things
+"The problem is, over long periods of time, so many other things may be changing."

 Since the 1990s, 18 states have passed stand-your-ground laws.
 At the same time, many more states eased the ability of gun owners to legally carry concealed weapons.
 The number of guns Americans own has also jumped to about 300 million, although researchers say the percentage of households with guns has declined.